Orion Technical College

-Orion Technical College is a private for-profit technical college in Davenport, Iowa.
+Orion Technical College is a private for-profit technical college in Davenport, Iowa, United States.

 History

 Hamilton Technical College was founded in 1969 by Charles and Maryanne Hamilton as the Academy of Radio and Television (A.R.T.) in Bettendorf, Iowa.
 The first classes were held for six students around the dinner table of the Hamiltons and the first curriculum was focused on passing the Federal Communications Commission (FCC) exam.
 Curriculum was then expanded to prepare students to become broadcasters.
 The first formal classes began in 1970 at 1120 State Street in Bettendorf, Iowa.
 To accommodate a growing number of students, classes were moved to a larger building on State Street.

 In 1978 an Electronics program was added and A.R.T acquired recognition as a Technical College specializing in Electronics Engineering Technology.
 The school was then renamed A.R.T.
 Technical College.
 The Electronics Engineering program offered was for an associate degree attainable in just 18 months.
 In 1980 the name was changed to Hamilton Technical College.